jagatjeevan/react-setup/README.md

-# Promo-frontend
+# React setup
-Frontend for promotion advisor
+A sample project for a React project

 # Installation Guide
 ###### Dependency